 GAAP FAQs

 The FASB and the GASB created GAAP standards in response to the 1929 stock market crash and the Great Depression.
 At the time, many publicly traded companies were not always accurate in reporting their financial data, which likely contributed to the stock market crash.
-GAAP was later established under the Securities Act of 1933 and the Securities Exchange Act of 1934.
+GAAP was later formally established through the Securities Act of 1933 and the Securities Exchange Act of 1934.

 If you aren't a publicly traded company, following GAAP standards may not be necessary.
 However, all businesses should be familiar with these five basic accounting principles: